-Adopted by the European Parliament in 2016, the General Data Protection Regulation (GDPR) will come into effect on May 25th, 2018.
-The GDPR will replace the 1995 general directive on data protection and will be enforced in the 28 member states of the EU.
+Adopted by the European Parliament in 2016, the General Data Protection Regulation (GDPR) came into effect on May 25th, 2018.
+The GDPR replaces the 1995 general directive on data protection and is enforced in the 28 member states of the EU.

 But in some cases, the GDPR could also apply to Swiss-based companies, if they process data pertaining to EU residents.